Vicente Martínez-Pujalte

-Vicente Martínez-Pujalte López (Murcia, Spain, 11 January 1956) is a Spanish politician who was a Popular's Party (Spain)(PP) deputy for Murcia region.
+Vicente Martínez-Pujalte López (Murcia, Spain, 11 January 1956) is a Spanish politician who was a Popular Party (PP) deputy for the Murcia region.

 A former University Professor of economic sciences at the University of Valencia he is also a technical officer in the Official Chamber of Commerce for the Valencia region.
-He has also been vice-chairman of Levante Football Club.
+Additionally, he has been vice-chairman of Levante Football Club.

 Political career

 Martínez-Pujalte joined the Spanish Congress of Deputies on 28 June 1996 in substitution for José Manuel García-Margallo y Marfil.
-He represented Valencia region until 2008 when he moved to Murcia region.
+He represented the Valencia region until 2008 when he moved to the Murcia region.
 He is the brother of Jesús Roque Martínez-Pujalte who represented the Union of the Democratic Centre (UCD) in the 1977-1979 congress.